-Remove the two wing nuts located on top of the headlamp assembly.
+- Remove the two wing nuts located on top of the headlamp assembly. - Unscrew the black retainer ring that holds the bulb assembly in place. - Pull the bulb assembly straight up from the lamp housing.

-Unscrew the black retainer ring that holds the bulb assembly in place, and pull the bulb assembly out of the lamp housing.
+Unhook the electrical connector by lifting up the blue tabs and pulling the bulb out.

-- Unhook the electrical connector by lifting up the blue tabs and pulling the bulb out. - Replace the new bulb through the black retainer ring and into the electrical connector.
+Replace the new bulb through the black retainer ring and into the electrical connector.
 Push the bulb firmly enough so that the blue tabs hook over the tab on the bulb.